Skip to main content

 claude

-Agent conversation example(Click to expand)
+Agent conversation example (click to expand)

 Agent guidance message:

-Question 1/7 — What CI/CD tools are you currently using?(GitHub Actions / Jenkins / GitLab CI / None / Other)
+Question 1/7 — What CI/CD tools do you currently use?
+(GitHub Actions / Jenkins / GitLab CI / None / Other)

 Sample answer: GitHub Actions

-Question 2/7 — What is the software deployment cycle?(Daily / Weekly / Monthly / Irregular)
+Question 2/7 — What is your software release cycle?
+(Daily / Weekly / Monthly / Irregular)

-Question 3/7 — Do you use an issue tracker?(GitHub Issues / Jira / None / Other)
+Question 3/7 — Do you use an issue tracker?
+(GitHub Issues / Jira / None / Other)

 Sample answer: GitHub Issues

-Question 5/7 — Do you plan to contribute to external open source projects?(yes/no)
+Question 5/7 — Do you plan to contribute to external open source projects? (yes/no)

-Question 6/7 — Do you have any plans to release your in-house software as open source?(yes/no)
+Question 6/7 — Do you plan to release your in-house software as open source? (yes/no)

-Sample answer:opensource@example.com is in operation
+Sample answer: opensource@example.com is in operation

-output/process/usage-approval.mdAlwaysOpen source introduction approval form and procedure
+output/process/usage-approval.mdAlwaysOpen source adoption approval form and procedure

-output/process/distribution-checklist.mdAlwaysPre-deployment compliance checklist
+output/process/distribution-checklist.mdAlwaysPre-release compliance checklist

-output/process/vulnerability-response.mdAlwaysvulnerability response procedures(Includes CVD §8)
+output/process/vulnerability-response.mdAlwaysVulnerability response procedure (includes CVD §8)

 output/process/inquiry-response.mdAlwaysProcedure for responding to external license/security inquiries

-output/process/contribution-process.mdQ5 “Yes”Open source contribution process(Includes CLA treatment)
+output/process/contribution-process.mdQ5 "Yes"Open source contribution process (includes CLA handling)

 output/process/project-publication-process.mdQ6 "Yes"Internal project disclosure procedure

-• Check GitHub Actions workflow file path
+• Confirm the GitHub Actions workflow file path

-• Approver name and contact information
+• The approver's name and contact details

-Step 4:Answer 7 questions in order
+Step 4: Answer the 7 questions in order.

-Step 5:Review the generated Mermaid flowchart
+Step 5: Review the generated Mermaid flowchart.

-Step 6:Check the files created in the output/process/ directory.
+Step 6: Check the files created in the output/process/ directory.

 ls output/process/